abdihashii/code-snippet-tool/docs/customer-facing/understanding-our-security.md

 - **Double-check that you've saved your link or password.** We want to be crystal clear: we cannot help you get it back if you lose it.

 Thank you for choosing a service that puts your privacy first.
 We believe this user-centric security model is the right way to handle sensitive data, and we're glad to have you as part of a more private web.

+[^1]: The Advanced Encryption Standard (AES) was established as a U.S. federal standard in 2001.
+You can view the official publication from the National Institute of Standards and Technology (NIST): [FIPS PUB 197](https://doi.org/10.6028/NIST.FIPS.197-upd1).

+[^2]: The AES-256 key space is 2^256, which results in approximately 1.1 x 10^77 possible keys.
+For context on this astronomically large number, see ["Why we moved to 256-bit AES keys"](https://blog.1password.com/why-we-moved-to-256-bit-aes-keys/).
+The estimated number of atoms in the observable universe is between 10^78 and 10^82.
+You can read more about this estimate here: ["How many atoms are in the observable universe?"](https://www.livescience.com/how-many-atoms-in-universe.html).